 A Madness of Sunshine

-Chosen by Publishers Weekly as one of the Top 10 Mysteries and Thrillers releasing this Fall.
+- Chosen by Publishers Weekly as one of this fall’s Top 10 Mysteries and Thrillers.

 The sun’s rays broke completely through the last of the mist as they rose into the air.
 Will glimpsed a small and curvy woman with blonde-streaked brown hair on the verandah of the estate house, her elegantly boned face lifted to watch the chopper and her hands gripping the railing.
 She was wearing a red negligee and, despite their distance from the house, the wind from the chopper blades pasted the silk and lace of it against her body, outlining a shape that had driven many a man to his knees.

 Then the chopper was up and at an angle that made it impossible to see Keira May any longer.
 Dismissing Daniel’s wife and Nikau’s obsession, Will raised the binoculars to his eyes and began to scan the landscape.
 It looked even more unforgiving from up here.
 Serrated black rocks that thrust up from the sand in huge broken shards, foaming water that took no prisoners, and a wilderness so tangled and thick that it was difficult to see beneath the canopy.

 Daniel went down low without prompting, low enough to give Will the best possible chance of spotting a woman lying injured below.
 The one thing in their favor was Miriama’s bright choice of running gear.

 “Did you try on the other side of the whirlpool?”